Blarc/ai-commits-intellij-plugin/README.md

 - Compute diff only from the selected files and lines in the commit dialog
 - Create your own prompt for commit message generation
 - Use predefined variables and hint to customize your prompt
+- Supports Git and Subversion as version control systems.

 ## Supported models